 The dawn revealed this was no common fire, however.
 A little bakery in Pudding Lane had entered history for all the wrong reasons, despite its owner Thomas Farynor’s insistence he’d damped down properly.
 Unfriendly winds had blown a simple oven fire into riverside warehouses full of oil and tallow.

 What kind of damage did the fire cause?

-Just six lives were claimed, though many died afterwards during violent retributions.
+Just six lives were claimed, though many died afterward during violent retributions.
 Generally, though, the fire moved slowly and people had time to escape.